Jerry Krause

 Jerome Richard Krause (April 6, 1939 – March 21, 2017) was an American sports scout and executive who was the general manager of the Chicago Bulls in the National Basketball Association (NBA) from 1985 to 2003.

-His tenure with the Bulls included their six NBA championships between 1991 and 1998, led by superstar player Michael Jordan.
+His tenure with the Bulls included their six NBA championships between 1991 and 1998, led by superstar players Michael Jordan and Scottie Pippen.
 Krause received the NBA Executive of the Year Award in 1988 and 1996.
 He was posthumously inducted into the Basketball Hall of Fame in 2017.
 His career in sports included positions as a scout or general manager for the Baltimore Bullets, Chicago White Sox, and the Chicago Bulls.

 Early career

 Krause was born in 1939 to a Jewish family and grew up in Chicago.
 He played high school baseball as a catcher at Taft High School in Chicago and attended Bradley University.

-After college he went to work as a scout with the Baltimore Bullets.
-Early on Krause gained a reputation of being able to eye talent.
-He is credited by some for discovering future Hall of Famer Earl Monroe.
+After college, he went to work as a scout with the Baltimore Bullets.
+Early on, Krause gained a reputation of being able to spot talent.
+Some credit him with discovering future Hall-of-Famer Earl Monroe.

-While with the Bullets he urged the team to pick North Dakota forward Phil Jackson in the 1967 NBA draft.
+While with the Bullets, Krause urged the team to pick North Dakota forward Phil Jackson in the 1967 NBA draft.
 The Bullets did not draft him, but Krause continued to keep in touch during Jackson's playing career and into his first years as a coach.
-Their relationship flourished during the 1970s and 1980s; notably, when Jackson was coaching the Albany Patroons in the Continental Basketball Association, Krause once called him requesting an analysis of the league's players, which Jackson provided in great detail.
+Their relationship flourished during the 1970s and 1980s.
+While Jackson was coaching the Albany Patroons in the Continental Basketball Association, Krause once called him to ask for an analysis of the league's players, which Jackson provided in detail.

 After a few years with Baltimore, Krause worked as a scout with the Phoenix Suns, Philadelphia 76ers, Los Angeles Lakers, and Chicago Bulls in the 1970s.